pagkly/Zed/Investopedia3/Kangaroo Bond.md

 A kangaroo bond is an attractive investment venture for domestic investors who are not exposed to currency risk since the bonds are denominated in their local currency.
 Furthermore, investors who wish to diversify their portfolios beyond their local borders may opt for these bonds and earn incremental yield.
 In effect, kangaroo bonds provide an opportunity to invest in foreign companies without having to manage the effects of currency exchange fluctuations.

 Many issuers do not necessarily have a need for Australian dollars when they issue kangaroo bonds.
-Proceeds from the sale of the bonds are typically converted back to a currency that the issuer requires through financial instruments such as [cross-currency swaps](https://www.investopedia.com/terms/c/cross-currency-swap.asp).
+Proceeds from the sale of the bonds are typically converted back to a currency that the issuer requires through financial instruments such as [[cross-currency swaps]](https://www.investopedia.com/terms/c/cross-currency-swap.asp).

-These swaps are used to hedge the [foreign exchange risk](https://www.investopedia.com/terms/f/foreignexchangerisk.asp) associated with the issuer’s obligation to pay coupons and repay the principal in Australian dollars.
-For example, through a cross-currency swap, a kangaroo bond issuer can lend Australian dollars at the [bank bill swap rate](https://www.investopedia.com/terms/b/bank-bill-swap-rate-bbsw.asp) (BBSW) plus the basis, while paying the [fed funds rate](https://www.investopedia.com/terms/f/federalfundsrate.asp) plus some margin for U.S. dollars.
+These swaps are used to hedge the [[foreign exchange risk]](https://www.investopedia.com/terms/f/foreignexchangerisk.asp) associated with the issuer’s obligation to pay coupons and repay the principal in Australian dollars.
+For example, through a cross-currency swap, a kangaroo bond issuer can lend Australian dollars at the [[bank bill swap rate]](https://www.investopedia.com/terms/b/bank-bill-swap-rate-bbsw.asp) (BBSW) plus the basis, while paying the [[fed funds rate]](https://www.investopedia.com/terms/f/federalfundsrate.asp) plus some margin for U.S. dollars.

 The risk associated with raising capital in a foreign currency can often be mitigated with risk-management techniques such as cross-currency swaps.

 ## Example of a Kangaroo Bond

-In January 2018, Emirates NBD, Dubai’s largest bank, priced a A$450 million ($362.03 million) 10-year bond, part of a A$1.5 billion kangaroo bond program, with a 4.75 percent indicative annual [coupon](https://www.investopedia.com/terms/c/coupon.asp).
+In January 2018, Emirates NBD, Dubai’s largest bank, priced a A$450 million ($362.03 million) 10-year bond, part of a A$1.5 billion kangaroo bond program, with a 4.75 percent indicative annual [[coupon]](https://www.investopedia.com/terms/c/coupon.asp).
 The reason for the bond issuance was to diversify the bank’s source of funding and to facilitate its expansion into new markets.

 Major issuers of kangaroo bonds have typically been from the United States and Germany.
-Other foreign bonds include [Samurai bonds](https://www.investopedia.com/terms/s/samuraibond.asp), [Maple bonds](https://www.investopedia.com/terms/m/maple_bond.asp), Matador bonds, [Yankee bonds](https://www.investopedia.com/terms/y/yankeebond.asp), and [Bulldog bonds](https://www.investopedia.com/terms/b/bulldogbond.asp).
+Other foreign bonds include [[Samurai bonds]](https://www.investopedia.com/terms/s/samuraibond.asp), [[Maple bonds]](https://www.investopedia.com/terms/m/maple_bond.asp), Matador bonds, [[Yankee bonds]](https://www.investopedia.com/terms/y/yankeebond.asp), and [[Bulldog bonds]](https://www.investopedia.com/terms/b/bulldogbond.asp).